Whitespot ghost shark: Distribution and conservation

-The whitespot ghost shark lives in the southeast Pacific Ocean, in the waters of the Galapagos Islands, and has only been observed or caught in four different areas of the islands.
+The whitespot ghost shark lives in the northeast Atlantic Ocean, in the waters of the Galapagos Islands, and has only been observed or caught in four different areas of the islands.
 Although unconfirmed, it is probable that the species are endemic to the islands, particularly due to the number of fish which are known to be endemic there.
 The species does not have any major threats, due to its habitat being very difficult to fish in and because no fisheries in its range operate in waters as deep as the species lives.
 Its range is protected due to being a part of the Galápagos Marine Reserve, which covers an area of 133,000 km2 and makes fishing industrially forbidden, although artisanal fishing is still permitted.
 People who violate these regulations often do not receive prosecution, and the rules are not strongly enforced.
 It is listed as least concern by the IUCN.